EthanChen5291/valentine-simulator/README.md

 ## A few notes on how it's built

-A single-page React app — no backend, no UI framework, just the art, the audio, and a small amount of glue.
+A single-page React app — with no backend or UI framework.
+Just the art, the audio, and a small amount of friendship and happiness!

-The part I'm quietly proud of: it stitches those separate clips into one continuous scene.
-Two video layers crossfade so cuts never flash black, each clip's audio starts on the exact frame its video does so nothing drifts, and everything preloads up front so clicking feels instant.
-There's a gentle camera push-in on the bigger beats.
-Under all of it, the whole experience is just a handful of phases, each owning a screen and the one input that moves you to the next.

 ## Stack

 - React + Vite
-- canvas-confetti for the heart burst (you'll get there)
-- Plain CSS, original art, original audio
+- ProCreate + ProCreate Dreams (drawings + animation)
+- Dorico (audio)
+- CapCut (sound effects + editing)
+- CSS

 ## Running it